Fighting Gender-Based Violence

 Formal agreement ensuring clarity on roles and responsibilities.

-Before being listed on AfricaGiving, organisations must review and sign a Memorandum of Understanding (MOU) with SIVIO Institute, the parent organisation overseeing the platform.
+Before being listed on the We Are One Fund, organisations must review and sign a Memorandum of Understanding (MOU) with SIVIO Institute, the parent organisation overseeing the platform.

 To streamline the onboarding process, organisations must sign the MOU digitally before their profiles become active.
-This ensures efficiency, security, and ease of access while reinforcing a commitment to AfricaGiving's principles.
+This ensures efficiency, security, and ease of access while reinforcing a commitment to the We Are One Fund principles.

 AfricaGiving ensures that every organisation meets our standards, empowering donors to give confidently and supporting non-profits in fostering meaningful change.
 Our verification process is designed to build trust with donors, partners, and the communities these organisations serve.